Issawi98/Anubis-IDE-Evolved/README.md

 **Added**
 - Support Formatting C# programming language as well as supporting python.
 - Code is reformatted.
-- Code design changed.
+- Code design is changed.
-- Only support coloring python and C# files.
+- IDE Only support coloring python and C# files, not any opened type.
-- Opened files language is detected automatically.
+- Opened files programming language is detected automatically.
-- Saving depends on chosen or detected language.
+- Saving files depends on chosen or detected programming language.

 # Anubis IDE
 It's an **open source** IDE code intially Created by **Graduation Project** Team at Faculty of **Engineering** **Ain-Shams** Univeristy .